laurelherting/lmh-headspace/AWS/services.md

 ### Elastic Beanstalk
 * Quickly deploy & manage applications in AWS Cloud
   * automatically handles:
     * capacity provisioning
     * load balancing
     * scaling
     * application
     * health monitoring

+### Elastic Beanstalk and CloudFormation
+Both are free, but the resources they provision (ex.
+EC2 instances) are not free.
+* Difference between the two:
+1. Elastic Beanstalk is limited in what it can provision and is not programmable.
+2. CloudFormation can provision almost any AWS service & is completely programmable

 ### EMR
 * Web service: